BrodyJackson/top_candidate/README.md

    - `Parameter`: **species_data** </br>
      data to evaluate.
 For example, this could be the contigs present in a species.
 Defaults to NULL
   - `Parameter`: **minimum** </br>
-     the minimum number of occurences a value needs to have in this data to be included.
+     the minimum number of occurrences a value needs to have in this data to be included.
 For example, number of SNP's needed for a gene.
 Defaults to 3
   - `Parameter`: **columnName** </br>
      the column name which has the values to evaluate.
 For example, this could be the column of contigs.
 Defaults to NULL
   - `Keywords`: **ortholog**